Davidwallacesadler/BluePail/README.md

-# BluePail
+# Blue Pail
-A plant watering reminder application designed for simple tracking of your plants watering schedules.
+The Best and easiest way to keep track of your plants watering schedules!